ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What is Open Stack ?
+Q33.
+What is Open Stack ?
 Ans. ==Open Stack== is a ==cloud OS== , that controls large pools of ==computing, storage and networking resources==.
 * It uses a dashboard to give admins control.
 * It empowers users to provision resources through a web interface.